Florence: Sport

-In association football Florence is represented by ACF Fiorentina, which plays in Serie A, the top league of Italian league system.
+In association football, Florence is represented by ACF Fiorentina, which plays in Serie A, the top league of Italian league system.
 ACF Fiorentina has won two Italian Championships, in 1956 and 1969, and 6 Italian cups, since their formation in 1926.
 They play their games at the Stadio Artemio Franchi, which holds 47,282.
-The female squad of ACF Fiorentina have won the women's association football Italian Championship of the 2016–17 season.
+The women's team, ACF Fiorentina Femminile, have won the women's association football Italian Championship of the 2016–17 season.

 The city is home of the Centro Tecnico Federale di Coverciano, in Coverciano, Florence, the main training ground of the Italian national team, and the technical department of the Italian Football Federation.

 Florence was one of the host cities for cycling's 2013 UCI Road World Championships.
 The city has also hosted stages of the Giro d'Italia, most recently in 2017.

 Since 2017 Florence is also represented in Eccellenza, the top tier of rugby union league system in Italy, by I Medicei, which is a club established in 2015 by the merging of the senior squads of I Cavalieri (of Prato) and Firenze Rugby 1931.
 I Medicei won the Serie A Championship in 2016–17 and were promoted to Eccellenza for the 2017–18 season.

 Rari Nantes Florentia is a successful water polo club based in Florence; both its male and female squads have won several Italian championships and the female squad has also European titles in their palmarès.

 Transportation

 Cars

 The centre of Florence is closed to through-traffic, although buses, taxis and residents with appropriate permits are allowed in.
 This area is commonly referred to as the ZTL (Zona Traffico Limitato), which is divided into several subsections.
 Residents of one section, therefore, will only be able to drive in their district and perhaps some surrounding ones.
-Cars without permits are allowed to enter after 7.30 pm, or before 7.30 am.
+Cars without permits are allowed to enter after 7:30 pm, or before 7:30 am.
 The rules shift during the tourist-filled summers, putting more restrictions on where one can get in and out.

 Buses

-ATAF&Li-nea was the bus company who run the principal public transit network in the city; it was one the companies of the consortium ONE Scarl to accomplish the contract stipulated with the Regione Toscana for the public transport in the 2018-2019 period.
+ATAF&Li-nea was the bus company that ran the principal public transit network in the city; it was one of the companies of the consortium ONE Scarl to accomplish the contract stipulated with the Regione Toscana for the public transport in the 2018–2019 period.
 Individual tickets, or a pass called Carta Agile with multiple rides, are purchased in advance and must be validated once on board.
 These tickets may be used on ATAF&Li-nea buses, Tramvia and second-class local trains only within city railway stations.
 The bus fleet consisted of 446 urban, 5 suburban, 20 intercity and 15 tourism buses.

 Intercity bus transit is run by the SITA, COPIT, and CAP Autolinee companies.
 The transit companies also accommodate travellers from the Amerigo Vespucci Airport, which is 5 km west of the city centre, and which has scheduled services run by major European carriers.